Mike Ginley

 There is no one way to do a content audit, just like there is no one way to perform SEO.
 It all depends on the subject matter of the website and the capabilities of the team.
 In this post, I will cover my way of performing a content audit that has been very successful for me.
 I will also reference some other great ways in the ‘Helpful Resources’ section at the bottom of this post.
 This SEO Content Audit Template can be used in either Google Sheets or Microsoft Excel, whatever you prefer.

 I will recommend that you come up with a way that works best for you and your team using the thought process I go through here.
-For this, you will need access to Google Search Console, Google Sheets and Screaming Frog.
+For this, you will need access to Google Search Console, Google Analytics, Google Sheets and Screaming Frog.
 Anyone that is concerned about the quality of their website, content or organic presence should already have access to these tools.
 If you don’t I highly recommend you do that ASAP.

 With these tools, we will extract relevant user data to highlight what content may not be performing up to expectations.
 There are numerous reasons that could be happening, but this audit will help surface those pages so you can dive deeper to determine how to remedy them (Refresh, Remove, Monitor, etc.).